seqeralabs/nf-k8s-best-practices/README.md

 In the case of cloud-based Kubernetes, here are some other questions to consider:

 - Do you want to use any Kubernetes-specific features (e.g. auto-scaling library or a special type of storage) ?
 - Does your workflow execute many short-running tasks or a few long-running tasks?
-The cloud executors are not as efficient in the former case.
+The cloud batch executors are not as efficient in the former case.
 - Do you want VMs to be provisioned on the fly (cloud batch) or provision a fixed set of nodes that run pods in parallel (Kubernetes)?

 ## Summary of Nextflow Documentation

 Refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/kubernetes.html) for information on how to use Nextflow with Kubernetes.
 The summary of the documentation is as follows:

-- Pipeline should be available via Git registry (e.g. GitHub) and containerized via Docker registry (e.g. DockerHub)
+- Pipeline should be available via Git repository (e.g. GitHub) and containerized via Docker registry (e.g. DockerHub)
 - Kubernetes cluster should have a ReadWriteMany PVC and a service account with “view” and “edit” roles
 - To run a pipeline: (1) create a submitter pod, (2) fetch Nextflow pipeline, (3) launch pipeline with k8s executor and k8s PVC settings
 - Nextflow kuberun automates the above process, but is an experimental feature